-Human resource training has led to process and quality improvements in pathology services, including a 60% turnaround time (TAT) reduction for pathology reports at the National Institute of Cancer and 40% at the National Hospital of Itaugua.
+The strengthening of human resource capacity has led to process and quality improvements in pathology services, including a 60% turnaround time (TAT) reduction for pathology reports at the National Institute of Cancer and 40% at the National Hospital of Itaugua.
 Medical supplies and electronic devices have been provided, as well as a refurbishment of the mastology waiting area of the National Hospital of Itaugua.

 Training is also underway for healthcare workers to use the Readiness Software that will identify the HER2-positive patients who are eligible for targeted therapy, and also collect data for approximately 8’000 patients in the country.
 The software will also support decision making processes for the national cancer registry that is currently under development in collaboration with the Ministry of Health.